alvarobartt/understanding-resnet/resnet-pytorch/README.md

 * The subsampling/downsampling is performed by convolutions with a stride of 2, instead of using pooling operations.
 A comparison between both approaches can be found at:
 [Stackexchange: Pooling vs. stride for downsampling](https://stats.stackexchange.com/questions/387482/pooling-vs-stride-for-downsampling/387522)

+* There are 2 known options for the downsampling/subsampling in the basic blocks as described in the paper:
+  * Option A: the shortcut performs identity mapping with extra zero entries padded, to increase the dimensions.
+  * Option B: the projection shortcut applies 1x1 convolutions to match the dimensions.

+* The main difference between both options is that the option A does not include extra parameters, which is nice in order to compare the residual networks versus their plain counterpart.
+And, the option B includes a few convolutional layers, which means more parameters than its plain counterpart.

 * Finally, the neural network ends with a global average pooling and a fully connected linear layer with 10 units that stands for the 10 classes of the CIFAR10 dataset.